Marvella Bayh: Life

 In 1978, more than six years after her cancer operation and treatment, the cancer recurred.
-Despite aggressive treatment, she died on April 24, 1979, at the age of forty-six, at the National Institutes of Health in Bethesda, Maryland.
+Despite aggressive treatment, she died on April 24, 1979, age of 46, at the National Institutes of Health in Bethesda, Maryland.

 Recognition

 Bayh's efforts in fighting cancer and spreading information about it led to her receiving the James Ewing Award from the American Society of Surgical Oncologists and the Hubert H. Humphrey Inspirational Award from the American Cancer Society's District of Columbia chapter.